zeek/zeek/scripts/base/frameworks/logging/main.zeek.rst

    For example, setting this to "_" will cause the typical field "id.orig_h" to turn into "id_orig_h".

-.. bro:id:: Log::default_writer
+.. zeek:id:: Log::default_writer

-   :Type: :bro:type:`Log::Writer`
+   :Type: :zeek:type:`Log::Writer`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``Log::WRITER_ASCII``

    Default writer to use if a filter does not specify anything else.

-.. bro:id:: Log::empty_field
+.. zeek:id:: Log::empty_field

-   :Type: :bro:type:`string`
+   :Type: :zeek:type:`string`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``"(empty)"``

    Default string to use for empty fields.
 This should be different from *unset_field* to make the output unambiguous.
    Individual writers can use a different value.

-.. bro:id:: Log::enable_local_logging
+.. zeek:id:: Log::enable_local_logging

-   :Type: :bro:type:`bool`
+   :Type: :zeek:type:`bool`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``T``

    If true, local logging is by default enabled for all filters.

-.. bro:id:: Log::enable_remote_logging
+.. zeek:id:: Log::enable_remote_logging

-   :Type: :bro:type:`bool`
+   :Type: :zeek:type:`bool`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``T``

    If true, remote logging is by default enabled for all filters.

-.. bro:id:: Log::separator
+.. zeek:id:: Log::separator

-   :Type: :bro:type:`string`
+   :Type: :zeek:type:`string`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``"\x09"``

    Default separator to use between fields.
    Individual writers can use a different value.

-.. bro:id:: Log::set_separator
+.. zeek:id:: Log::set_separator

-   :Type: :bro:type:`string`
+   :Type: :zeek:type:`string`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``","``

    Default separator to use between elements of a set.
    Individual writers can use a different value.

-.. bro:id:: Log::unset_field
+.. zeek:id:: Log::unset_field

-   :Type: :bro:type:`string`
+   :Type: :zeek:type:`string`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``"-"``

    Default string to use for an unset &optional field.